- Symptoms of an enlarged prostate

-Thus, while a biopsy is considered a definitive diagnostic tool, a significant, aggressive cancer can result in a routine biopsy.
+While a biopsy is a valuable diagnostic tool, it is typically recommended based on the specific case, especially in instances of significant and aggressive cancer.
 While this is not a typical situation, it is feasible.

 Certain forms of cancer may spread out of the prostate after a biopsy, but not every case is concealed in the prostatic capsule.

 Prostate cancer that is not limited by the prostatic capsule may undergo biopsies without increasing the risks, because they are equally high, and they are a useful diagnostic tool that will guide treatment.